Auldbrass Plantation: Planning

 It is unclear why Stevens hired Wright, but he had written a letter to the architect by December 1938, asking Wright to design him a house.
 Stevens requested that the architect design him a fully functioning farm, where Stevens could test out agricultural innovations.
 Wright agreed because he had never designed a farm in the Southern United States.
 After clearing underbrush and timber from the site, Stevens sent Wright photographs of the site in April 1939, along with two books on traditional Southern plantations to indicate what he did not want.
-Wright ultimately drew up 500 drawings for the plantation.
+Wright ultimately drew around 500 drawings for the plantation.
 The first drawings, completed in July 1939, called for a garden, plantation house, and guesthouse clustered along the river, in addition to farm buildings clustered farther away from the water.
-These structures all had hexagonal floor plans and were connected by a pathway, with a shared roof over each cluster of buildings.The guesthouse was to have space for 15 people, and there were to be separate accommodations for a property manager and servants.
+These structures all had hexagonal floor plans and were connected by a pathway, with a shared roof over each cluster of buildings.
+The guesthouse was to have space for 15 people, and there were to be separate accommodations for a property manager and servants.

-Wright sent Stevens a revised plan for the plantation in August 1939, adding cabins and a swimming pool to the plan.
+Wright sent Stevens a revised plan for the plantation in August 1939, adding cabins and a swimming pool.
 By then, the farm buildings included space for 40 dogs, 15 horses or mules, 500 chickens, and 5 cows.
 It was around this time that Wright renamed the plantation from "Old Brass" to "Auldbrass", using the Scottish word for "old" in a reference to his mother's Welsh heritage.
 Stevens wrote to Wright twice in late 1939, asking to see the plans, but Wright did not complete his plans until January 1940.
-The revised plans called for a plantation house and a larger guesthouse on the riverbank, as well as a cluster of farm buildings further inland; the two clusters of buildings were oriented parallel to each other.
-The plantation largely adhered to these plans, with minor changes.
+The revised plans called for a plantation house and a larger guesthouse on the riverbank, as well as a cluster of farm buildings farther inland; the two clusters of buildings were oriented parallel to each other.
+As built, the plantation largely adhered to these plans, with minor changes.
 Simultaneously, Stevens had to give up his Massachusetts house after divorcing his first wife, and he set up a trust to prevent his South Carolina property from being seized, which delayed the start of Auldbrass's construction.
 The divorce would be finalized in 1942.